Waikato offers an excellent range of high quality educational opportunities.

 Find a school

 Visit the Education Counts website for information about schools in the Waikato region.
 You can search this website for single sex or co-educational schools and boarding schools in the region.

-More information on the types of schooling available in New Zealand and what qualifications are offered there can be found on the School System page.
+You can find more information on the types of schooling available in New Zealand and what qualifications are offered there on the School System page.